-The same approach applied to investments in equity instruments that were classified as available for sale measured at fair value in accordance with IAS 39 Financial Instruments: Recognition and Measurement, or accounted for at cost (on the basis a reliable fair value measurement cannot be obtained).
+A similar approach is applied to investments in equity instruments classified as available for sale (AFS) measured at fair value in accordance with IAS 39 Financial Instruments: Recognition and Measurement, or accounted for at cost (on the basis a reliable fair value measurement cannot be obtained).
+Subsequent recovery in the fair value of equity instruments classified as AFS are prohibited from being recorded in profit or loss, and impairment of a financial asset measured at cost is prohibited from being reversed in a subsequent period.
 Note that this issue would only be applicable to a limited number of entities applying the temporary exemption from the adoption of IFRS 9, which is limited to certain insurance-related entities that satisfy specific requirements in IFRS 4.